Miaga-o/DiscreteNotes/Discrete_CH8.typ

     C = (M + 3) mod 26
   $
   - _Each letter in the Latin alphabet may be associated with a number according to their position._
-- Ciphers that shift are easy to crack

-//UNFINISHED
+- Simple ciphers like the Caesar cipher can be very unsecure, espeically with larger plaintext where patterns are accentuated.

 === Properties of Congruence Modulo *$n$*
 #theorem([8.4.1], [
   Let $a$, $b$, and $n$ be any integers for $n > 1$.
   These statements are all equivalent to each other:
   - $n divides (a-b)$.
-  - $a equiv b mod n)$.
+  - $a equiv b (mod n)$.
   - $a = b + k n$ for some integer $k$.
   - $a$ and $b$ have the same nonnegative remainder when divided by $n$.
   - $a mod n = b mod n$.